deeheber/Danielle-s-Blog/src/content/blog/Security.md

 ---
 author: Danielle Heberling
-title: Security -- The Most Important Work You’ll Never See in a Sprint Demo
+title: Most Valuable When Least Visible | The Security Paradox
 pubDatetime: 2025-06-20T10:12:03.284Z
 description: Security -- The Most Important Work You’ll Never See in a Sprint Demo
 ---